-While taking bearings make sure that the compass is horizontally leveled!
+While taking bearings make sure that the compass is horizontally levelled!

-Maintenance: The turning joints of both sight-vanes and of the black mirror as well as the centre hole should be oiled from time to time.
+Maintenance: The turning joints of both sight-vanes and of the black mirror as well as the centre hole should be greased from time to time.
 Clean and tighten the wire of the wire sight-vane.
 The azimuth device should be easy to rotate on the centre pivot and should not clatter when turned.

-Shadow Pin
+Shadow Pin (optional only)

-A shadow pin is stowed in the wooden box of the azimuth device.
+Only in combination with bearing compasses.
+As standard REFLECTA/4 includes a steering compass without a graduated scale on top.
+A shadow pin is stowed in the wooden box of the azimuth device (as extra only).
 This can be inserted into the drilling of the centre pivot.
 Now the sun's shade can easily be recognized on the white compass card.
 The shadow direction makes it possible to calculate the compass deviation and to adjust the compass.